I think you'll agree with us when we say:

 Not only can it gain access to your computer or any other device without you knowing, but it can also cause damage.
-It is a malicious program that can be used to transmit personal information you may have stored, which includes credit card number, banking, tax returns, health forms, social security numbers, business records, and so on.
+It is a malicious program that can be used to transmit personal information you may have stored; This may include credit card numbers, banking, tax returns, health forms, social security numbers, business records, and so on.

 Now that the dangers of malware are apparent to many people today, the main question is how to avoid it from harming your computer.

-Avoiding malware doesn’t have to be rocket science and in today's post, here are six ways to prevent malware attacks:
+Avoiding malware doesn’t have to be rocket science, and in today's post, here are seven ways to prevent malware attacks:

 1. Update Your Software

 It goes without saying that updating your software, most notably the Windows operating system, is a must.

 Even if you don’t need that new feature what’s essential here security-wise are the patches to security loopholes that are discovered.

 Malware usually takes advantage of software vulnerabilities to gain entry and wreak havoc on your system so having your software updated will at the very least protect your system from any known exploits.

 2. Be Wary of Phishing Emails